SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-web-cast-project-game-components.markdown

 - Periodic effect: A force that pulsates according to a defined wave pattern.
 - Condition: A reaction to motion or position along an axis.

 For example, a friction effect generates resistance to the movement of the joystick.
 The direction can be defined for the x-, y-, and z-axes.
-As with the joystick, the x-axis increases from left to right (-←&nbsp; →+) and the y-axis increases from far to near (-↓&nbsp; +↑).
+As with the joystick, the x-axis increases from left to right (-←  →+) and the y-axis increases from far to near (-↓  +↑).
 For example, an effect with a direction along the negative y-axis (-↓) tends to push the stick toward users along the y-axis.

 The magnitude is the strength of the force.
 It is measured in units starting from 0 (no force) until 10,000 (the maximum force).
 A negative value indicates that the force is in the opposite direction.
 The duration of an effect is measured in microseconds.
 Periodic effects have a period (the duration of one cycle), which is also measured in microseconds.
 The phase of a periodic effect is the point at which the playback begins.